Samsara, Kent, England

 Samsara runs a variety of short retreats throughout the year and each will have a slightly different theme.
 Almost all of them of them include some form of yoga, but some will focus on restorative yoga, mixed with nutrition and reconnecting with nature, for example, while others will offer more intensive yoga bodywork with a healing massage treatment.

-Yoga classes are 90 minutes long and there will be three a day on a full day (e.g. Saturday) or two on the day of departure.
 Dipu Das is Samsara’s resident yoga teacher.
-He teaches traditional Hatha yoga, ashanga and restorative.
-He trained in both the Sivananda and ashtanga styles of yoga (Ajay and Bharatshetty in Mysore, India) and with the renowned Western teacher David Garrigues.
-The morning class starts with energising breathwork (pranayama) and goes into sun salutations.
-This ensures you are nicely warmed up for the midday workshop where particular asanas will be studied in detail (e.g. back bends, inversions).
-The afternoon class will typically be dynamic, focusing on asana and flows from the primary series, unless the group specifically ask for restorative yoga.
+Dipu teaches traditional Hatha yoga, ashanga and restorative.
+He trained in both the Sivananda and Ashtanga styles of yoga (Ajay and Bharatshetty in Mysore, India) and with the renowned Western teacher David Garrigues.
+Classes at Samsara are a combination of energising breathwork (pranayama), sun salutations, asanas and flows from the primary series, and restorative yoga.
 Dipu makes sure everyone in the class gets some one-to-one adjustments and personal instruction.

 Like many traditional Indian Hatha yoga teachers, Dipu believes that pranayama (yogic breathwork) should be part of daily practice, not just a side focus.
-The day starts at 8.30am with a 30 minute rigorous practice: at least 50 rounds of Anuloma Viloma (equal nostril breathing with breath retention) and at least 60 rounds of Kapalapathi (breath of fire), using the corresponding mudra, or hand gestures.
 These simple but highly effective exercises cleanse the body and eliminate toxins, energise you and increase your lung capacity for yoga practice.

 Dipu teaches traditional yogic meditation which focuses on the seven main chakras and Yoga Nidra (a deeply relaxing, yogic sleep technique).
 There is usually a class on the first night of the retreat, to help guests unwind.

-A healing massage (45 minutes to one hour) is included in the weekend retreat package.
-This is given by Michael “Masto” Sterling, a local bodyworker and shaman who has developed his own technique called Muscle Fascia Integration Therapy (MFIT).
-Michael trained in sports massage but then went down the healing path.
-He begins with a deep tissue Swedish style massage during which he will diagnose any imbalances, energy blocks or bio-mechanical problems in the body.
-He will then release the blocks or tension using his MFIT technique and finish with Reiki.
+A massage (45 minutes to one hour) is included in the weekend retreat package.
+You will either have a Kerala Ayurvedic massage, or a local bodyworker and shaman will provide a healing massage.
+The healing massage begins with a deep tissue Swedish-style massage which will diagnose any imbalances, energy blocks or bio-mechanical problems in the body.
+The blocks or tension will then be released using a MFIT technique and will finish with Reiki.

 Gong baths are available on most retreats, and these are passive meditations.
 You relax for an hour, while the gong master washes you with the sounds and vibrations of his awesome gongs.
 Each gong represents a different astral body and is made to reproduce the vibration of that planet or moon.
 The gong master, Mark Swan, who has been doing this for 20 years, will design the gong concert according to the astrological movements of the spheres.